cakephp/docs/en/core-libraries/time.rst

 to power its Time utility.
 Anything you can do with ``Carbon`` and ``DateTime``, you can do with ``Time``.

+For details on Carbon please see `their documentation. <http://carbon.nesbot.com/docs/>`_.

 .. start-time

 Creating Time Instances